Fucus asparagoides (Bonnemaisonia asparagoides) 1811

 Ellen’s drawings are exquisite, with an incredible level of detail, and great accuracy.
 This is a high quality print with careful colour balancing that does justice to the original.
 We show a low resolution image here, for obvious reasons.

 This print is taken from the one drawing owned by the Hutchins family.
 It was one of the images displayed in Bantry House in the first ever exhibition of Ellen Hutchins’ drawings in the Republic of Ireland, August 2015.
-The original drawing has been shown in the Pop Up exhibitions during the Ellen Hutchins Festivals, and will next be shown in an Archives Session at the Boole Library, University College Cork on Tuesday 6th November 2018.
+The original drawing has been shown in the Pop Up exhibitions during the Ellen Hutchins Festivals, and at Archives Session at the Boole Library, University College Cork.
 The Print Edition is limited to 200, to reflect the 200th anniversary of Ellen’s death.

 On Ellen’s plant list, of over 1100 plants she identified and listed in the Bantry Bay area, she noted that she found Fucus asparagoides at Ardnagashel.
 This was her brother Arthur’s home, and where she lived for the last nine months of her life, dying there on 9th February 1815.

 Supplied unmounted on A4 paper, as is the original drawing; it would suit an A4 frame without a mount, or A3 or larger with a mount.
 The Bantry House exhibition used frames 400mm by 500mm.
 A back sheet gives information about the image.
 Purchase prints either in Ireland in Euros by cheque or PayPal, or in the UK in Sterling, by cheque or PayPal.

 Ireland €25 for one print or €45 for two including post and packing within Ireland.
 Either send a cheque made payable to Ellen Hutchins Festival with your name and full postal address in Ireland to Clare Headman, NPWS.
 Main Gate Lodge, Glengarriff Woods Nature Reserve, Glengarriff, Co.
 Cork or order now and pay with PayPal (€).

 In West Cork, prints are on sale in Bantry at the Crafts Shop, Bantry Bookshop and Forest and Flock.
 They are also sold at Future Forests, Keakil; at €25 each.

 Income from print sales goes towards the costs of organising Ellen Hutchins Festival events in the Bantry Bay area each August in Heritage Week, (17-25 August 2019).